Nagelfar/RestaurantKata/README.md

 Sometimes messages are sent successfully from a service, but don't appear or get lost on the consumer side.

-With a configuration value of `OVERWORKED_MANAGER` set to `0.1` 10% of the results of the call to the cook for retrieving nutrition information get lost within the Guest experience implementation.
+With a configuration value of `OVERWORKED_MANAGER` set to `0.1` 10% of the results of the calls to `Food Preparation` for retrieving nutrition information get lost within the `Guest Experience` implementation.
-E.g. a service call to the cook is issued, but the results do not arrive / are discarded.
+E.g. a service call is issued, but the results do not arrive / are discarded in the implementation.

+## Reflection

+- How did the overall system react?
+- How was the user experience for the customer?
+- How much throughput did we have?

+### Patterns

+__TODO__

+## Part 3 - Decoupling via Messages

+__TODO__